 Next, connect the male end of the y splitter into the output on the back of the receiver labeled sub out.

 Then, connect the RCA cables for each subwoofer into each of the female ends of the splitter.
-The other side of the cables goes into the input labeled line In or LFE In on the subwoofer, depending on what you have.
+The other side of the cables goes into the inputs labeled line In or LFE In on both of the subwoofers, depending on what you have.